 For the rest of those handy editing options, however, you need to enter markup mode.
 If your device supports this you'll see a circle with three dots in edit mode; tap this to see more options, then Markup.
 You can now highlight, add text and scribbles, and drop in signatures.

-The only differences are that the background is darker, and there are no sharing options - to share you'll need to tap Done to get out of markup mode, then Done again (or Cancel) to get out of edit mode.
+The options are essentially the same, except that there are no sharing options - to share you'll need to tap Done to get out of markup mode, then Done again (or Cancel) to get out of edit mode.

 Taking a screenshot if the buttons don't work